polbeni/PyMCSP/README.md

 Then, imposing `num_generations` equal to zero, we avoid larger computation times, since with the first simulation (generation of structures and M3GNet relaxation) we have enough to find some interesting phases.

+## Authors

+This code and repository are being developed by:
+- Pol Benítez Colominas (pol.benitez@upc.edu)

 ## References

 <a id="1">[1]</a>